esgaelramos/Django-First-API/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install django.
-Remember that SQLite it's default DB of Django and not need at lib.
+Remember that psycopg2 it's a lib need for DB of Django PSQL.

 ```bash
 pip install django==4.0.2